-Many patients who suffer from different types of rheumatic diseases will often complain of other symptoms not directly under the common joint inflammation symptoms.
+Many patients who have been diagnosed with a rheumatic disease complain of other symptoms not directly related to joint inflammation such as:

-Often times, patients with rheumatic diseases will notice their symptoms worsen in response to changes in weather especially during periods of high humidity.
+Rheumatic disease symptoms may worsen in response to changes in weather; especially during periods of increased humidity.

-Many patients also notice that with regular and moderate exercise their symptoms improve.
-However, vigorous exercise can activate and worsen symptoms.
+Many patients also notice that their symptoms may improve with regular and moderate exercise.
+However, vigorous exercise has the potential to activate previously dormant disease and worsen symptoms.

-There are over 100 unique types of rheumatism each with varying symptoms, disease courses, and treatment options.
+There are over 100 unique types of rheumatic disease, each with varying symptoms, disease courses, and treatment options.
 In general, all rheumatic conditions affect the musculoskeletal system which includes muscles, bones, joints, tendons and ligaments.
 Most rheumatic diseases are chronic and generally persist throughout the rest of patients’ lives.